-Hajj or pilgrimage to Makkah, the “Mother City Of Islam”, is the fifth and final pillar of Islam.
+Hajj or pilgrimage to Makkah, the “Mother City Of Islam”, is the fifth pillar of Islam.
 It takes place in the month of “Dhu al-Hijjah” which means “month of pilgrimage“, it is the twelfth month of the lunar calendar.
 Hajj is performed from the 8th to the 13th of Dhu al-Hijjah.

 Hajj is performed at the Kaaba which is located in the center of the great mosque Makkah